USS Charrette: 1945

-Charrette cleared Morotai on 13 August 1945 called at Subic Bay before reporting at Buckner Bay, Okinawa, in September for duty escorting ships with occupation troops, equipment and supplies for Chinese ports.
-She sailed from Shanghai 12 December for San Francisco, California which she reached 30 December.
-Charrette was placed in commission in reserve at San Diego 4 March 1946, and was taken out of commission and placed in reserve on 15 January 1947.
+Charrette cleared Morotai on 13 August 1945, and called at Subic Bay before reporting at Buckner Bay, Okinawa, in September for duty escorting ships with occupation troops, equipment, and supplies for Chinese ports.
+She sailed from Shanghai on 12 December for San Francisco, California, which she reached 30 December.
+Charrette was placed in commission in reserve at San Diego on 4 March 1946, and was taken out of commission and placed in reserve on 15 January 1947.
 In June 1959, she was transferred to Greece.

 Hellenic Navy

-The ship was accepted by Commander G. Moralis, RHN, on 16 July 1959 in Long Beach, California and arrived in Greece on 15 October 1959.
+The ship was accepted by Commander G. Moralis, RHN, on 16 July 1959 in Long Beach, California, and arrived in Greece on 15 October 1959.
 She served in the Hellenic Navy as Velos (D16) (Βέλος, "Arrow").
-Velos took part in almost every Greek and NATO exercise and actively participated in the crises with Turkey of the years 1964, 1967, 1974 (Cyprus crisis) and 1987.
+Velos took part in almost every Greek and NATO exercise and actively participated in the crises with Turkey of the years 1964, 1967, 1974 (Cyprus crisis), and 1987.